rhpandit11/Data-Theory/Cloud/fundamental.md

 * Broad Network Access - Access from any devices
 * Resource Pooling -  EX: car pooling, micro sd card in phone use as external or internal
 * Rapid Elasticity - pay as you go
-* Measured Services - billing of resources user uesed
+* Measured Services - billing of resources user used

 Types Of Cloud Computing Services: